Employee diversity and structure

 Employee Training and Development

-In addition, employees have access to a computer-based learning management system for in-house training and continuing education.
+Employees can take part in in-house continuous education courses with access to computer-based learning modules.
 If the in-house training resources do not meet employee training needs, Sunrise turns to external training programs.
 Sunrise Academy, the Company’s Training and Development group for practical training, is continually developing new learning modules and training courses for practical education.
+In addition, Management engages in regular discussions with employees, addresses their needs, answers questions and provides responses to staff suggestions submitted in a feedback box.

 Occupational Safety and Health

-Based on the company-wide occupational safety concept adopted in 2015, Sunrise has taken several different steps to enhance workplace safety, such as a series of emergency drills conducted at corporate headquarters with the goal of improving the interaction between emergency teams in the event of an evacuation.
-Occupational Safety officers from Sunrise and its network partner Huawei met on a regular basis to evaluate the status of occupational safety at network and antenna locations.
+As part of its responsibility as an employer, Sunrise seeks to protect its staff from workplace accidents and health hazards.
+Based on the company-wide occupational safety plan, Sunrise has taken several steps toward improving workplace safety, such as a series of emergency drills conducted at corporate headquarters with the goal of improving the interaction between emergency teams in the event of an evacuation.
+The e-learning platforms were also updated and training materials and courses were made digital.
+Training and education are vital elements of workplace safety.
+That is why Sunrise trained a total of 79 employees on safety topics such as first aid, working near antennas, etc. in 2017.
+Safety-related aspects of network and antenna operations remain an important area of focus.
+Occupational Safety officers from Sunrise and its network partner Huawei meet on a regular basis to evaluate the status of occupational safety at network and antenna locations.

 Sunrise strives to create and cultivate a positive work environment.
 To this end, it offers a wide range of benefits, such as a pension plan exceeding mandatory requirements, unpaid leave, and a flexible vacation policy, all making it easier for employees to strike a healthy work-life balance.
 Each employee, for instance, is entitled to up to two additional weeks of unpaid vacation.
 The Company also offers part-time work, flexible work hours and working from home whenever possible depending on how an employee’s work is linked to front-office activities.